What is a 'Litigant in Person'?

 On 31 May 2021 the Civil Liability Act 2018 and the Whiplash Injury Regulations, also known as the whiplash reforms, will be implemented in England and Wales.
 This will affect those who have suffered whiplash injuries as a result of a road traffic accident.

 One significant impact of these changes is that any claim for whiplash which is valued at less than £5,000 for the pain and suffering caused by the injury, will not be able to claim their solicitors' fees in addition to the compensation for their injuries.

-How can you make a claim for compensation without legal representation?
+Can you make a claim for compensation without legal representation?